 Local value chains

-We organize local production chains around the two products (and associated raw materials), which are good for people and the environment and are based on local strengths.
-With a network of local partners in the field of design, materials, production & logistics, knowledge & education and the market, we work together on a sustainable manufacturing industry, which can then also be used for other (plastic replacing) products.
+To manufacture the products we organize local production chains, which are good for people and the environment and are based on local strengths.
+With a network of local stakeholders in the field of design, materials, production & logistics, knowledge & education and the market, we work together on a sustainable manufacturing industry, which can then also be used for other biobased products.

 For House of Design, this is a great next step in the transition to a local circular manufacturing industry in the Wadden area, developed using the local value chain model.
 It builds on the knowledge and experience we have gained with the projects Lokale Maakplaats, We gaan het meemaken and Biocup.